adamfoneil/Dapper.CX/README.md

-Nuget package **Dapper.CX** makes it easy to do CRUD operations on pure POCO model classes.
+Nuget package **Dapper.CX.SqlServer** makes it easy to do CRUD operations on pure POCO model classes.
 The only model class requirement is that they have a property called `Id` or the class has an [Identity](https://github.com/adamosoftware/Dapper.CX/blob/master/Dapper.CX.Base/Attributes/IdentityAttribute.cs) attribute that indicates what its identity property is.

 Here's a simple example using [GetAsync](https://github.com/adamosoftware/Dapper.CX/blob/master/Dapper.CX.Base/Abstract/SqlCrudProvider.cs#L41) and [SaveAsync](https://github.com/adamosoftware/Dapper.CX/blob/master/Dapper.CX.Base/Abstract/SqlCrudProvider.cs#L51) methods assuming a fictional `Appointment` model class and fictional `GetConnection` method:
 ```